Franz Loogen

 Franz Loogen (13 April 1919 – 3 September 2010) was a German cardiologist.
-He is a pioneer of cardiac catheterization and is considered the founding father of cardiology as an independent specialty of internal medicine in Germany.
-He held the first cardiology chair outside paediatrics in Germany and founded the so-called "Düsseldorf School of Cardiology", from which many full professors, chief physicians and practising cardiologists have emerged.
-He also looked after the Germany national football team at the 1954 World Cup as team doctor.
+He was a contributor to the popularization of cardiac catheterization and the independent specialty of internal medicine in Germany.
+He held the first cardiology chair outside paediatrics in Germany and founded the "Düsseldorf School of Cardiology".
+He also worked for the Germany national football team at the 1954 World Cup as team doctor.

 Career

 Franz Loogen was born in Baesweiler near Aachen as the son of the administrative official Melchior Loogen and his wife Maria.
 After graduating from the Kaiser-Karls-Gymnasium in Aachen in 1937, Loogen studied human medicine in Cologne, where he took his medical examination in 1939.
-For the 1st clinical semester he transferred to the Humboldt University of Berlin, as the University of Cologne had been closed at the beginning of the war.
+For the 1st clinical semester he transferred to the Friedrich Wilhelm University of Berlin, as the University of Cologne had been closed at the beginning of the war.
 He was able to complete the second clinical semester in Cologne again.
 Loogen was then drafted into military service with the Gebirgsjäger in Füssen.
-After frontline medical service in France and Russia (1940–42), he joined a student company.
-A leave of absence to finish his medical studies in Munich saved his life, as his unit was destroyed near Leningrad shortly after his return from Russia.
-At the University of Munich, Loogen continued his studies from the summer semester of 1942 and passed the state examination in medicine on 13 July 1944, as well as receiving his doctorate with the thesis "Über den sog. ärztlichen Kunstfehler" (On the so-called medical malpractice) from the surgeon Karl Vossschulte (1907-2001).
-He then had to return to military service and spent 3 months as a hospital doctor in Rosenheim.
+After frontline medical service in France and Russia (1940–1942), he joined a student company.
+A leave of absence to finish his medical studies at the Ludwig-Maximilians-Universität München saved his life, as his unit was destroyed near Leningrad shortly after his return from Russia.
+At the Ludwig-Maximilians-Universität München, Loogen continued his studies from the summer semester of 1942 and passed the state examination in medicine on 13 July 1944, as well as receiving his doctorate with the thesis "Über den sog. ärztlichen Kunstfehler" (On the so-called medical malpractice) from the surgeon Karl Vossschulte (1907-2001).
+He then had to return to military service and spent three months as a hospital doctor in Rosenheim.

 In September 1944, while on home leave, Loogen was taken first as an American and then as a British prisoner of war, from which he was not released until January 1948.
 In British captivity he played in an English soccer team and worked as a camp doctor in the prisoner-of-war camp in Horbling.
 During this time, he met an English doctor of German origin who (then illegally) provided him with penicilline as early as 1946, with which Loogen was able to successfully treat fellow prisoners suffering from endocarditis.

 Loogen had been married to Hedwig, née Tillis († 2009) since 1943.
 The marriage produced one daughter.